unik-name/typescript-sdk/README.md

-# UNS Typescript SDK
+# Unikname Typescript SDK

 ## How to use

-Please visit [SDK page](https://docs.uns.network/uns-usethenetwork/sdk.html) from UNS documentation.
+Please visit [SDK page](https://docs.unikname.network/sdk.html) from UNN documentation.

 ## How to contribute